Nutlope/notesGPT/README.md

 See the .example.env for a list of all the required environment variables.

-## Current tasks
+## Current tasks - v1

 - [ ] Migrate from GPT-4 to Mixtral on Together
 - [ ] Migrate from OpenAI embeddings to Together AI embeddings
+- [ ] Buy a domain and setup Clerk production environment
+- [ ] Finalize the blog post to be sent in my newsletter
+- [ ] Verify that you can easily clone the repo and everything works smoothly, add tracking links as well

+## Next tasks - v1.5

 - [ ] Prompt engineer the summary a little more to be more useful
 - [ ] Small UI changes with what Youssef sent me
-- [ ] Buy a domain and setup Clerk production environment
-- [ ] Finalize the blog post to be sent in my newsletter
-- [ ] Verify that you can easily clone the repo and everything works smoothly
-- [ ] Add tracking links for Together + Convex to the README and site
 - [ ] Fix the deploy with Vercel button
 - [ ] Make sure the transcript gets streamed into the frontend